codeonlyjs/website/content/guide/templateEmbedSlots.md

     type: "div",
     $: {
         type: "embed-slot",
-        bind: "pageSlot"        /* Bind the embed slot to the component */ }
+        bind: "pageSlot"        /* i:  Bind the embed slot to the component */ }
 }
 ```